egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

 A map needs a coordinate (center) or a bound to be correctly rendering.
 So you need to persist one or both with the map.
 If you want to persist linked events, you need to persist the event manager & the event too.
-If you want to persist markers, you need to persist them too.
+All the others options are persistable if you need them.

 ::